ibm-cloud-docs/account/iam-quickstart.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** &gt; **Access (IAM)**, and select **Access Groups**.
 2. Click **Create**.
-3. Enter a unique name to identify your access group and an optional description for your group.
+3. Enter a unique name to identify your access group and an optional description.
 4. Click **Create**.

 Next, continue to set up your group by adding users or service IDs: